Principal component analysis: Computation using the covariance method

 That is, the first column of $\mathbf{T}$ is the projection of the data points onto the first principal component, the second column is the projection onto the second principal component, etc.

-Derivation of PCA using the covariance method
+Derivation using the covariance method

 Let X be a d-dimensional random vector expressed as column vector.
 Without loss of generality, assume X has zero mean.

 We want to find $(\ast)$ a d × d orthonormal transformation matrix P so that PX has a diagonal covariance matrix (that is, PX is a random vector with all its distinct components pairwise uncorrelated).

 A quick computation assuming $P$ were unitary yields:

 Hence $(\ast)$ holds if and only if $\operatorname{cov}(X)$ were diagonalisable by $P$.

 This is very constructive, as cov(X) is guaranteed to be a non-negative definite matrix and thus is guaranteed to be diagonalisable by some unitary matrix.

 Covariance-free computation

 In practical implementations, especially with high dimensional data (large p), the naive covariance method is rarely used because it is not efficient due to high computational and memory costs of explicitly determining the covariance matrix.
 The covariance-free approach avoids the np^{2} operations of explicitly calculating and storing the covariance matrix X^{T}X, instead utilizing one of matrix-free methods, for example, based on the function evaluating the product X^{T}(X r) at the cost of 2np operations.